 Common Types of Medical Malpractice

-Medical malpractice deals with negligent or reckless treatment from doctor or other health care professional, which can result in all types of injuries.
-Whether a surgeon operated on the wrong body part, a doctor didn't warn about the side effects of a drug, or a nurse failed to recognize the signs of stroke, any care that is under the reasonably expected level of care and causes injury as a result may be considered medical malpractice.
+Medical malpractice deals with negligent or reckless treatment from a doctor or other health care provider, which can result in all types of injuries.
+Whether a surgeon operated on the wrong body part, a doctor didn’t warn about the side effects of a drug, or a nurse failed to recognize the signs of stroke, any care that is under the reasonably expected level of care and causes injury, as a result, may be considered medical malpractice.

 Much of medical malpractice can be broken down into these broad categories:

-- Failing to diagnose: If a doctor fails to reasonably diagnose a patient's illness, and a correct diagnosis would have led to a better outcome, the doctor may be held liable.
+- Failing to diagnose: If a doctor or health care provider fails to reasonably diagnose a patient’s illness, and a correct diagnosis would have led to a better outcome, the doctor may be held liable.

 - Failing to treat properly: If a doctor treats a patient in a way that no other reasonable doctor would, the patient may be able to hold the doctor liable for medical malpractice.